UST-QuAntiL/qhana-plugin-runner/docs/plugins.rst

 A visualization plugin must have exactly one required data input or exactly one data input (that is implicitly assumed as required).
 A visualization plugin **must not** produce any new data and **must not** list any data outputs.

-.. note:: The specification type of plugin is WIP and will be finished later.
+.. note:: The specification of visualization plugins is WIP and will be finished later.

 Processing Plugin Micro Frontend